Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 Loomi felt the breeze between his ears and panted happily.
 "The Hierarchy are so used to being perfectly in control that they just don’t know how to handle a failure cascade.
 By the time they even noticed things were going wrong, it was already too late for them to get back out in front."

 "More’n that," Daar rumbled.
 "I kinda suspect we were already let mostly off the leash in preparation for the Hunters... and then the Humans showed up.
-There was prob’ly a hasty effort to retarget our ire too, hence the fear-mongering in th’ media…"
+There was prob’ly a hasty effort to retarget our ire too, hence the fear-mongering in th’ media..."

 Loomi duck-nodded.
 "But it was too late.
-Something about our peoples’ social nature and their canid history, combined with an almost *unbelievable* series of fortunate encounters…"
+Something about our peoples’ social nature and their canid history, combined with an almost *unbelievable* series of fortunate encounters..."

 "It’s enough ‘ta make you wonder, ain’t it?"